hahnlab/CAFE5/README.md

 2) The branches of the tree on which these families are rapidly evolving

 This type of analysis requires a minimum of two input files:
-1) A tab-delimited family "counts" file that contains a column for a description of the gene family, the unique ID for each family, and a column for each taxon that has count data for each family.
+1) The **count data file** is a tab-delimited family "counts" file that contains a column for a description of the gene family, the unique ID for each family, and a column for each taxon that has count data for each family.
        This file is acquired by first peforming a clustering analysis, often using software such as OrthoMCL, SwiftOrtho, FastOrtho, OrthAgogue, or OrthoFinder and then parsing the output into a table